WJHNancy/FTL/README.md

         main(i, project, classifier)
 ```

-You can change the content of 'classifier' and 'project'.
-There are three choices for 'classifier','nb','lr' and 'rf', which represent Bayesian classifier, logistic regression classifier and random forest classifier respectively.
-'Project' is the name of the project.
+You can change the content of **classifier** and **project**.
+There are three choices for **classifier**: 'nb', 'lr' and 'rf', which represent Bayesian classifier, logistic regression classifier and random forest classifier respectively. **Project** is the name of the project.

 The results are displayed in the 'out' folder.
 ## 4.Appendix